From perovskite to infinite-layer nickelates: hole concentration from x-ray absorption: Results

 To convert the integral values in Fig.~\ref{Fig_SumRule_vsC} into the $3d$ electron occupation number $n_{3d}$, a reference value to determine the proportionality factor is required.
 First, we exploited the fact that the integral is zero for a filled shell, corresponding to the $d^{10}$ state.
 To obtain a second reference point, we measured multiple spectra of NiO and averaged their energy integrated intensity ().
 Due to the highly insulating and ionic nature of NiO, the $L$-edge XAS can already be reproduced well at the crystal field level.
 However, earlier work has shown that the agreement between theory and experiment can be significantly improved by ligand field calculations with a charge transfer of about 0.2 electrons from the O-$2p$ to the Ni-$3d$ states \cite{Haverkort2012}.
 With the parameters from Ref.~\cite{Haverkort2012} we reproduced the \textsc{Quanty} calculations and achieve good agreement with our data, see Supplemental Material Fig.~S4, which leads to the value of $n_{3d}=8.178$.
 As a third reference point we used the result from the double cluster calculation of the MBE-1 sample with $c=3.77$~\AA.
 The choice of the MBE-1 reference value is justified by the excellent agreement of the polarized experimental spectra with results from a double cluster calculation where two $d^8$-HS sites were coupled [Fig.~\ref{Fig_theory_3.77}], using the parameters listed in the Supplemental Material, Table~S2 and S3.
 The simulation yields an occupation of $n_{3d}=8.257$.
-To convert the integral values in Fig.~\ref{Fig_SumRule_vsC} into the $3d$ electron occupation number $n_{3d}$, a reference value to determine the proportionality factor is required.
-First, we exploited the fact that the integral is zero for a filled shell, corresponding to the $d^{10}$ state.
-To obtain a second reference point, we measured multiple spectra of NiO and averaged their energy integrated intensity (see Supplemental Material Fig.~S3).
-Due to the highly insulating and ionic nature of NiO, the $L$-edge XAS can already be reproduced well at the crystal field level.
-However, earlier work has shown that the agreement between theory and experiment can be significantly improved by ligand field calculations with a charge transfer of about 0.2 electrons from the O-$2p$ to the Ni-$3d$ states \cite{Haverkort2012}.
-With the parameters from Ref.~\cite{Haverkort2012} we reproduced the \textsc{Quanty} calculations and achieve good agreement with our data, see Supplemental Material Fig.~S4, which leads to the value of $n_{3d}=8.178$.
-As a third reference point we used the result from the double cluster calculation of the MBE-1 sample with $c=3.77$~\AA.
-The choice of the MBE-1 reference value is justified by the excellent agreement of the polarized experimental spectra with results from a double cluster calculation where two $d^8$-HS sites were coupled [Fig.~\ref{Fig_theory_3.77}], using the parameters listed in the Supplemental Material, Table~S2 and S3.
-The simulation yields an occupation of $n_{3d}=8.257$.

 Finally for each reference point a proportionality factor to the integral was computed and we took the average, 0.0977 holes per unit of integral ($\pm0.0016$ from our rough estimate of errors on the integrals), to convert the integral values into Ni-$d$ occupation numbers for all other samples (right axis of Fig.~\ref{Fig_SumRule_vsC}).
 With this calibration we find $n_{3d}\sim 7.8$ for the pristine perovskite samples (dark red dot, dark blue square, and dark green triangle in Fig.~\ref{Fig_SumRule_vsC}), which is consistent with $n_{3d}\sim 8$ of the ground state configuration of $R$NiO$_3$ that was found for a similar set of parameters in Ref.~\cite{Green2016}.